cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

     */
     filters.add(new RemoteSystemDiscoveryTypeFilter(RemoteSystemDiscoveryType.ANY));

-    /*  RemoteSystemStatusType filters can be used to filter the status of Remote Systems we discover Possible values:
+    /*  RemoteSystemStatusType filters can be used to filter the status of Remote Systems you discover.
+    Possible values:
         ANY(0),
         AVAILABLE(1)